 *International students are eligible for the merit-based awards, but must submit by the scholarship application deadline of April 1.

 Applicants planning to attend the Summer courses on campus in Baltimore should contact Graduate Admissions at 410-617-7741.
 Application deadlines are earlier for international applicants in order to allow enough time to process and issue an I-20 from Loyola University Maryland.

-The program will enroll AMI diploma holders with a Bachelor's degree.
-Candidates whose AMI training is more than 10 years old will need to demonstrate currency in their field in order to be selected for admission.
+The program will enroll Montessori diploma holders with a Bachelor's degree.
+Candidates whose training is more than 10 years old will need to demonstrate currency in their field in order to be selected for admission.

 Other application requirements

 - Copy of Montessori Training Diploma (MACTE or equivalent)